-Clinical practice with immigrants and refugees takes into consideration the factors associated with voluntary and forced immigration.
+Clinical practice with people of immigrant and refugee backgrounds takes into consideration the factors associated with voluntary and forced immigration.
 These factors include grief and trauma associated with the loss of homeland, loss of identity, and loss of family members, among others.
 It also includes mental health distress such as anxiety and depression.
 It recognizes the cultural factors that contribute to mental health among immigrants and refugees.

 Why is it important?

 Clinical practice with immigrants and refugees is important because these populations are on the rise in the U.S. and yet they remain largely underserved.
-Our nation is becoming increasingly diverse, and social workers will find themselves working with immigrants and refugees in most professional settings.
-Refugees and immigrants have unique needs and challenges which can be effectively addressed by social workers who are knowledgeable, sensitive, and responsive to their needs.
+Our nation is becoming increasingly diverse, and social workers will find themselves working with people of immigrant and refugee backgrounds in most professional settings.
+These communities have unique needs and challenges which can be effectively addressed by social workers who are knowledgeable, sensitive, and responsive to their needs.